-OUTISDE AGENCIES SUPPORT
+OUTSIDE AGENCIES SUPPORT

-Torridon works with a range of outside agencies including Educational Psychologists, Speech and Language Therapists, Children Looked After (LAC) Team, Specific Learning Difficulties and Social Services.
-We will contact these agencies when we require any additional support and strategies for children on the SEND register.
+Torridon works with a range of outside agencies including Educational Psychologists, Speech and Language Therapists, Children Looked After (LAC) Team, Specific Learning Difficulties Team and Children's Social Services.
+We will contact these agencies when we require any additional support and strategies for children who may be struggling within one or more area of SEN.